Harold Washington: Early political career

-From 1951 until he was first slated for election in 1965, Washington worked in the offices of the 3rd Ward Alderman, former Olympic athlete Ralph Metcalfe.
+After completing law school, Washington went into private practice with his father in 1952.
+His law office was near those of Ralph Metcalfe, former Olympic track athlete turned Chicago city alderman for the Third Ward.
+Following his father's death in 1953, Washington succeeded his father as Third Ward precinct captain in 1954 and became an assistant prosecutor with the Chicago corporation counsel office.

 Richard J. Daley was elected party chairman in 1952.
 Daley replaced C.C.
 Wimbush, an ally of William Dawson, on the party committee with Metcalfe.
-Under Metcalfe, the 3rd Ward was a critical factor in Mayor Daley's 1955 mayoral election victory and ranked first in the city in the size of its Democratic plurality in 1961.
+Under Metcalfe, the 3rd Ward was a critical factor in Daley's 1955 mayoral election victory and ranked first in the city in the size of its Democratic plurality in 1961.
 While working under Metcalfe, Washington began to organize the 3rd Ward's Young Democrats (YD) organization.
 At YD conventions, the 3rd Ward would push for numerous resolutions in the interest of blacks.
 Eventually, other black YD organizations would come to the 3rd Ward headquarters for advice on how to run their own organizations.
 Like he had at Roosevelt College, Washington avoided radicalism and preferred to work through the party to engender change.

 While working with the Young Democrats, Washington met Mary Ella Smith.
 They dated for the next 20 years, and in 1983 Washington proposed to Smith.
 In an interview with the Chicago Sun-Times, Smith said that she never pressed Washington for marriage because she knew Washington's first love was politics, saying, "He was a political animal.
 He thrived on it, and I knew any thoughts of marriage would have to wait.
 I wasn't concerned about that.
 I just knew the day would come."